Health Care Workers Infected With the Human Immunodeficiency Virus: The Next Steps

 Showing items related by title, author, creator and subject.

-Leads From the MMWR: Update: Human Immunodeficiency Virus Infections in Health-Care Workers Exposed to Blood of Infected Patients Unknown author (United States.
+Leads From the MMWR: Update: Human Immunodeficiency Virus Infections in Health-Care Workers Exposed to Blood of Infected Patients Unknown creator (United States.
 Department of Health and Human Services.
 Centers for Disease Control, 1987-06-12)